zenstackhq/zenstack-docs/docs/guides/supabase-security.md

 ---
-description: Guide to securely integrating supabase with zenstack - how to prevent unauthorized access.
+description: Guide to securely integrating Supabase with ZenStack - how to prevent unauthorized access.
 sidebar_position: 3
 sidebar_label: Secure Supabase with ZenStack
 ---

 # Ensuring Security When Integrating Supabase with ZenStack